 After you ask for feedback, make the necessary changes.
 Don’t feel bad about revamping the whole thing.
 Always strive to keep improving your checklist.
 It may be a few months before you get one that everyone is happy with.
 Soon enough, however, someone will come along with a great idea of something to add to the checklist.
 Never take it personally.
 Instead, appreciate that your employees care enough for the future classes to give you feedback.

 Maybe you have a few awesome lesson ideas for your new employees to complete before their first day.
 We know a place to start.
-You can build unlimited lessons here.
+Check out this demo.

 Image source: Giphy